Retinoids smooth skin, reduce wrinkles, and fade brown spots.

 Non-prescription products are best for beginners.

 - Retinol is more gentle than Adapalene and the prescription retinoids.
 It has fewer side effects because the vitamin A in it is slowly converted to retinoic acid, the active ingredient in prescription creams.
 Retinols do get the same effect, but it takes longer to see results - usually about 12 weeks.
+If you have sensitive skin, you might try AlphaRet by SkinBetter Science.
+It's a new formulation specifically made to minimize the side effects of retinoids.
+Read more about it in our post, AlphaRet: A New Retinol for Melasma, Aging Skin, Sun Damage, & Acne.

 - Pro-retinols (retinyl palmitate, retinyl acetate and retinyl linoleate) are Vitamin A derivatives that are best for people with very sensitive skin.
 These are the most gentle of the retinoids, but they are weaker than retinol.
 Pro-retinols have far fewer side effects than prescription retinoids because the vitamin A in them is slowly converted to retinoic acid.